cjbassi/ytop/README.md

 ## Missing features

-- Only works on Linux
+- macOS is missing temperatures, disks, and process commandline
 - Process filtering isn't implemented
 - Mouse usage isn't implemented
 - `rate` and `interfaces` cli args aren't implemented

 ## Installation

-Currently only working on Linux with support planned for all major platforms.
+Currently working on Linux and macOS with support planned for all major platforms.

-### Prebuilt binaries:
+### Prebuilt binaries

 Run the following to run [this](https://github.com/japaric/trust/blob/gh-pages/install.sh) script to download the correct binary for your system from the releases tab into `~/.cargo/bin`, courtesy of [japaric/trust](https://github.com/japaric/trust):